rguske/rguske.github.io/post/vmware-ovftool-installation-was-unsuccessful-on-ubuntu-20/index.md

 ## Installation was unsuccessful

-On Linux, you can choose either to use the `--console` UI or the `--gtk` UI option.
+On Linux, you can choose either to use the `--gtk` UI (default) or the `--console` UI option.
 My first attempt, and I used this **several** times before, was with the `--console` option.
 In a Terminal window I executed `sudo ./VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle --console --required --eulas-agreed` and got the following output as a failed result:

 ```shell
 Extracting VMware Installer...done.